cotestatnt/YA_FSM/README.md

 // Get active state name
 const char* ActiveStateName();

+// Get the number of defined finite states const int GetNumStates()

 // Set machine to state at index.
 Will call every function as expected unless told otherwise
 // If is the same state as the current, it should call onEntering and onLeaving and Refresh Timeout void SetState (uint8_t index, bool callOnEntering = true, bool callOnLeaving = true)